 We apply the same technique to detecting medium to large scale faces for possible use in face recognition experiments.
-The face dataset is sampled from the very large dataset from [5] consisting of news photographs collected from yahoo.com.
-A set of 20 exemplar faces split between frontal, left, and right facing, was chosen from the database by hand, but without care.
-We selected the testing set randomly from the remaining images on which the face detector of [21] found at least one large (86×86 pixels or larger) face.
+The face dataset is sampled from the very large dataset in [5] consisting of A.P. news photographs.
+A set of 20 exemplar faces split between front, left, and right facing, was chosen from the database by hand, but without care.
+The test set was selected randomly from the remaining images on which the face detector of [21] found at least one 86×86 pixels or larger face.
 We use the generic object recognition framework described above, but after finding the lowest cost correspondence we continue to look for others.
-We generate an ROC curve based on our match cost, and compare this to the ROC curve for the detector of [21].
-See figure 6.
+A comparison of the ROC curves for our detector and that of [21] is found in Figure 6.
 Our detector has an advatage in generalization, while producing more false positives.
 While not up the the level of specialized face detectors, these are remarkably good results for a face detector using 20 exemplars and a generative model for classification, without any negative training examples.